-The Company's strategy is to develop a global distribution network for the female condom by entering into partnership arrangements with financially secure companies with appropriate marketing expertise.
-This strategy has resulted in numerous in-country distributions in the public sector, particularly in Africa, Latin America and recently India.
-The Company has also entered into several partnership agreements for the commercialization of the female condom in consumer sector markets around the world.
+The Company's strategy is to develop a global distribution network for the female condom by entering into distribution arrangements with financially secure companies with appropriate marketing expertise.
+This strategy has resulted in numerous agreements for in-country distribution to the public sector, particularly in Africa, Latin America and India.
+The Company has also entered into several agreements for the commercialization of the female condom in consumer sector markets around the world.
 However, the Company is dependent on country governments, global donors, as well as U.S. municipal and state public health departments to continue AIDS/HIV/STD prevention programs that include female condoms as a component of such programs.
-The Company's commercial market penetration is dependent on its ability to identify appropriate business partners who will effectively market and distribute the female condom within its contractual territory.
-Failure by the Company's partners to successfully market and distribute the female condom or failure of country governments to establish and sustain HIV/AIDS prevention programs which include distribution of female condoms, the Company's inability to secure additional agreements with global AIDS prevention organizations, or the Company's inability to secure agreements in new markets, either in the public or private sectors, could adversely affect the Company's financial condition and results of operations.
+The Company's commercial market penetration is dependent on its ability to identify appropriate business partners who will effectively market and distribute the female condom or failure of country governments to establish and sustain HIV/AIDS prevention programs which include distribution of female condoms, the Company's inability to secure additional agreements with global AIDS prevention organizations, or the Company's inability to secure agreements in new markets, either in the public or private sectors, could adversely affect the Company's financial condition and results of operations.

-On September 30, 2003, the Company entered into an agreement with the U.S. Agency for International Development (USAID) to supply USAID with up to 25 million units of FC during the term of the contract.
-The contract, which originally had a three year term scheduled to expire on December 31, 2006, has been extended until June 30, 2007.
-The female condom is used primarily in USAID HIV/AIDS prevention programs in developing countries.
-USAID had the option to order up to 8 million units of FC for the 2006 calendar year.
-In 2006, USAID exercised that option.
-Between the inception of the agreement and May 8, 2007, the Company has shipped USAID 11.9 million units.
-The Company estimates total units purchased under the contract to be 13 million.
+On September 30, 2003, the Company entered into an agreement with the U.S. Agency for International Development (USAID) to supply up to 25 million units of FC during the term of the contract, which originally expired on December 31, 2006 and was later extended until June 30, 2007, when it expired.
+The product would be used primarily in USAID HIV/AIDS prevention programs in developing countries.
+In 2006, USAID exercised the option to procure nine million incremental units within the calendar year.
+During the course of the contract, the Company has shipped USAID about 13 million units.
+Approximately 57% of the total units were shipped in the twelve months ended June 30, 2007.

-On December 18, 2001, the Company announced the three year appointment of Total Access Group ("TAG") as the exclusive distributor for public sales within a 15 state region in the western United States.
+In December 18, 2001, the Company announced the three year appointment of Total Access Group ("TAG") as the exclusive distributor for public sales within a 15 state region in the western United States.
 TAG was required to meet minimum unit purchase requirements within the three year period to retain exclusive distribution rights and achieved the required levels.
 Effective January 1, 2005, TAG was awarded a two year extension as the exclusive distributor for public sales within a 20 state region located between the Midwest and Western portion of the United States.
 TAG was required to purchase 1.4 million units within the two year period to retain exclusive distribution rights.
 The Company granted TAG a four-year contract extension effective January 1, 2007, making TAG the exclusive distributor for public sales within a 25 state region located between the Midwestern and Western portions of the United States.
 TAG has agreed to purchase 3.2 million units under this extension.